 I do not think the result of an action birthed from fear and ego can create light.

 Books inspire me.
 I’m a voracious reader and am currently reading works from David Hawkins.

 Growing up I wanted to be in fashion, so this is a totally different career path.
 And the switch symbolizes a key perspective shift in life.
 I definitely put effort in my appearance, but I used to obsess over appearing perfect.
 I didn’t understand why regardless of how beautiful my clothes were or how many designer handbags I had, or how perfect my hair and makeup were, why I felt insecure and empty.
-I have realized how focusing on the superficial which is the ego - does not create light or love.
-I learned the importance of focusing on the inside - your state of being, your energy, your emotional intelligence, your spiritual evolution - that is a beauty and light that touches the soul.
+I have realized how focusing on the superficial, which is the ego, does not create light or love.
+I learned the importance of focusing on the inside: your state of being, your energy, your emotional intelligence, and your spiritual evolution.
+That is the beauty and light that touches the soul.

-To the skeptics out there that say "just suck it up," what would you tell them about why this is a necessary place to heal?
+To the skeptics out there that say "just suck it up," what would you tell them?

 Research of the recently rejected show that they spend more than ¾ of their waking hours thinking of the person who left, yearning for reconnection.
 Brain scans show that rejection activates many of the same parts of the brain that are activated by when a drug addict is craving for cocaine and other addictive drugs.
 There is a process to healing, and “sucking it up” (also known as suppressing) is actually more harmful than it does good (there’s a ton of research that shows that suppression of emotions has harmful effects on the body).

 Renew is a good starting point to help create a positive momentum for healing.
 There are trained facilitators guiding the healing and renewal process.
 You are also amongst a community of other women going through the same experience.
 A sisterhood develops.
 Suddenly you don’t feel like you’re going crazy, and you don’t feel like you’re alone in the journey.